Scott O'Grady: Return

 The Marines, with O'Grady, flew low over Serb-held Bosnia.
 However, American aircraft detected a Serb missile radar along the Croatian coast, scanning for targets.
 An American plane recommended destroying the Serb radar, code-named Giraffe.
 The request was denied, partly out of concern that a strike could spark wider conflict.

 Minutes later, the Marines reported they were under fire.
 Three shoulder-launched surface-to-air missiles had been fired at them but missed, as the helicopter pilots—flying 150 ft off the ground at 175 mph—jinked to evade them.
 Serb small arms pocked both helicopters; the Marines aboard heard the bullets hit inside the fuselage.
 One door gunner returned fire.
-One round hit some communication gear in the chopper and the bullet ended up against Sergeant Major Angel Castro Jr.'s armor without injuring anyone.
+One round hit some communication gear in the chopper and hitting Sergeant Major Angel Castro Jr.'s armor without injuring anyone.
 At 0715 local time, 30 minutes after picking up O'Grady, the rescuers reported "feet wet", meaning they were over water.
 O'Grady was back aboard the Kearsarge at 0730.
 All of the aircraft landed without further incident.